 • You must report on the minimum number of cases (>20 for most measures)

-• You must submit data on at least 60% of all cases for the period, not just Medicare patients.
+• You must submit data on at least 75% of all cases for the submission period, not just Medicare patients.

 Each benchmark is presented in terms of deciles and points are awarded within each decile.
-For the 2018 performance year, performance rates that fall in the first or second decile receive 3 points.
-Performance rates in the third decile receive somewhere between 3 and 3.9 points depending on their exact position in the decile, and performance rates in higher deciles receive a corresponding number of points.
+For the 2024 performance year, performance rates that fall in the first or second decile receive 3 points.
+Performance rates in the third decile receive somewhere between 3 and 3.9 points depending on their exact decile position and performance rates in higher deciles receive a corresponding number of points.
+Detailed benchmark information is here on the CMS Quality Payment Program website

 Suppose a clinician submits data yielding a performance rate of 83.0% on measure 145, Exposure Dose Time Reported for Procedures Using Fluoroscopy.
 The fourth decile ranges from 78.00% – 84.61%, so the clinician receives between 4 and 4.9 points because 83.0% falls in the fourth decile.